luangs7/MyNextBook-Flutter/README.md

 Let's take a look in each major module of the application:

 * **app** - The Application module.
-It contains all the initialization logic for the Android environment and starts the _Jetpack Navigation Compose Graph_.
+It contains all the initialization logic for the app.
 * **features** - The module containing all the visual from the application, separated by features
 * **domain** - The modules containing the most important part of the application: the business logic.
 This module depends only on itself and all interaction it does is via _dependency